Alibard/bombat-tyr/README.md

  * PHONE_PREFIX
  * TEXT_BUTTON

-If you set some type of styles ( TITLE,BUTTON etc.) it will apply this setting for all elements of this type in this module (Authorize module).
+If you set some type of styles ( TITLE,BUTTON etc.) it will apply this setting for all elements of this type in Authorize module.

-Example of adding Custom style  to SDK.
+Example of adding Custom style to Authorize module.

  ```java
 final CustomStyle titleStyle = new CustomStyle.Builder(CustomStyle.Type.TITLE)